anfractuosity/ceyomur/README.md

 # Script to enable wifi on Ceyomur trail camera using bluetooth

-Just set the bluetooth MAC of the trail camera in the enablewifi.py script then:

 ```
 sudo pacman -S bluez bluez-utils
 pip install bluepy